poupou-web3/beta-rounds-vote-analysis/README.md

 ## 3. Grant Review
 The grant review analyzed all beta round project applications by analyzing the description using readability metrics and originalityAI to detect AI-generated text.
 Then.
 A list of grants not passing a threshold is reviewed manually by analyzing the website, Twitter, GitHub, and any related information.
-The complete analysis is available in the repository : [grant-round-analysis]().
+The complete analysis is available in the repository :  [GGR-beta-analysis](https://github.com/poupou-web3/GGR-beta-analysis).

 ## Installation